marzeelabs/compraaospequenos/README.md

 yarn start
 ```

-To create a production build into the `\.public` folder
+To create a production build into the `./public` folder

 ```bash
 yarn build